hero-image

 Had anyone from the Buffalo Bills organization at least reached out to thank Araiza for being truthful throughout the entire process and wish him well moving forward?

-“I had heard some people from the organization were trying to contact me, but to date I have never heard a word from the Buffalo Bills.”
+“I had heard some people from the organization were trying to contact me, but to date, I have never heard a word from the Buffalo Bills.”

 Out loud, I said I could only imagine that Araiza hopes to be playing meaningful football against the Bills late next January and pins them deep in the coffin corner with a gorgeous punt late in the game when the Bills need a big drive.
 Araiza agreed, and it’s obvious he hopes to get his revenge against Buffalo on the football field.

-In a bit of irony, Araiza’s field-goal kicking teammate Harrison Butker drew headlines in the offseason, taking a lot of heat for a commencement speech he gave during the graduation ceremony at Benedictine College last May.
+In a bit of irony, Araiza’s field-goal-kicking teammate Harrison Butker drew headlines in the offseason, taking a lot of heat for a commencement speech he gave during the graduation ceremony at Benedictine College last May.
 I wondered if Araiza reached out to his new teammate and offered advice after what he had been through the prior two years.

 “Yes,” Araiza told me.
 “I offered to be of any assistance I could and told Harrison that [the speech controversy] was going to be blared in the news until the next big story came around- then it would be forgotten.”

-When I last left off with Araiza, he told me he was in regular contact with many of his former coaches at San Diego State University and it was his understanding the school had put his Ray Guy Trophy back on display soon after the their [SDSU] investigation found allegations against him were false.
-Had the relationship with his alma mater changed for the better since we last spoke?
+When I last left off with Araiza, he told me he was in regular contact with many of his former coaches at San Diego State University and it was his understanding the school had put his Ray Guy Trophy back on display soon after their [SDSU] investigation found allegations against him were false.
+Has the relationship with his alma mater changed for the better since we last spoke?

 “There’s a whole new coaching staff at the school, and I don’t know any of them,” he told me.
 “The President of the University made statements after the allegations became public and before the facts of the case were known.
 She’s never retracted her statements.”